Skip to Main Content

 Unfortunately, many scammers target vulnerable student loan borrowers with false promises of debt relief or debt forgiveness — and those scams have only ramped up since the Biden administration began discussing loan forgiveness as an option.

-The good news is the Federal Trade Commission (FTC) filed a complaint against operators of Mission Hills Federal and Federal Direct Group alleging that they had scammed students out of hundreds or thousands of dollars with the promise of loan relief or by claiming to have taken over servicing their loans.
+The good news is that the Federal Trade Commission (FTC) filed a complaint against operators of Mission Hills Federal and Federal Direct Group, alleging that they had scammed students out of hundreds or thousands of dollars with the promise of loan relief or by claiming to have taken over servicing their loans.

 The FTC announced in March 2024 that it’s sending $4.1 million in refunds to those who were financially damaged by these schemes.
 A total of 27,584 consumers will receive the payments and should follow the instructions on the check to cash it within 90 days.
 These refunds also will not have to be paid back